 I am Tobias Angelbeck, Concept Developer for Acoustics in Health Care Premises, Ecophon Germany.
 I talked to Dr. Jo Solet – the Clinical Instructor at the Harvard Medical School, Department of Psychiatry, Cambridge, MA (USA).

-Right now she and her department are doing two researches.
+Right now she and her department are doing two pieces of research.

-One is a behavioural research project related to patients exposure to noise, with an outcome on measure of medical views.
+- One on a behavioral research project related to patients’ exposure to noise, with an outcome on the measure of medical views.

 One could put it like this: “If you start disrupting the sleep, you start disrupting the healing”.

 These are significant signs that the room acoustic, which directly affects the noise level of health care premises, is more than a “luxury”.
 Every decibel counts!
 Especially for the most vulnerable patients – the oldest, the youngest, and those who are hospitalized for longer periods of time.